dtk/dtk-server/README.md

 #### Preparation
 - [Install Docker](https://docs.docker.com/engine/installation/)

-- Pull the latest Dtk Server Docker image with `docker pull getdtk/dtk-server`

-- Select a container root directory on host which will be used by the Docker container for persistence (e.g. `/usr/share/docker/dtk`), and create `dtk.config` (e.g. `/usr/share/docker/dtk/dtk.config`) with following content:
+- Select a directory on the host (host volume) which will be used by the Docker container for persistence (e.g. `/usr/share/docker/dtk`), and create `dtk.config` (e.g. `/usr/share/docker/dtk/dtk.config`) with following content:
 ```
 USERNAME=dtk-user
 PASSWORD=somepassword